ranuelyn/AnadoluHayatEmeklilik-Datathon/README.md

 # Anadolu Hayat Emeklilik Datathon
 Anadolu Hayat Emeklilik Datathon 2024

+(I am not authorized to share data due to competition confidentiality.)

 Anadolu Hayat Emeklilik, a pioneer in Individual Retirement and Life Insurance, is hosting its second Datathon.
 This event challenges you to develop the best predictive methods for real-world problems using real data, showcasing your data science skills.

 # Evaluation